Jan. 6 panel subpoenas Secret Service for erased texts

 The private briefing with the inspector general, Joseph Cuffari, came two days after his office sent a letter to leaders of the House and Senate Homeland Security committees stating that Secret Service agents erased messages between Jan.
 5 and Jan.
 6, 2021 “as part of a device-replacement program.”
 The deletion came after the watchdog office requested records from the agents as part of its probe into events surrounding the Jan.
 6 attack, the letter said.

-The committee had initially sought the electronic records in mid-January and made an official request in March for all communications received or sent from DHS employees between Jan.
+The committee had originally sought the electronic records in mid-January and made an official request in March for all communications received or sent from DHS employees between Jan.
 5 and Jan.
 7, 2021.

 Thompson told The Associated Press on Friday that the committee is taking a deeper look at whether records may have been lost.
 “There have been some conflicting positions on the matter,” he said.